 The fact is, everyone has something they’re good at… something that drives who they are deep down inside, it gnaws at our heart until we wake up and give in to the destiny that is laid out before us.

 My secret thing has always been writing.
 I’m not talking about penning love injected poetry or brilliant short stories.
 Not that there’s anything wrong with those sorts of things… I did a lot of that as a kid, but today, that just isn’t who I am.
 A shy boy, I liked to sit and watch everything and everyone.
-From the age of seven or eight, I’d sit on the banks of New York’s Hudson River and write in an old battered.
-Sometimes, my tiny sloping scribbles
+From the age of seven or eight, I’d sit on the banks of New York’s Hudson River and write in an old battered leather journal.

 Growing into my lanky teenage body, I became pretty darn good at putting together concise tight sentences that led to exciting flowing paragraphs.
 I was good at it… one letter at a time, nicely constructed words and phrases can evoke an emotional response from the reader.
 Looking back now to childhood, it dawns on me that my roots in writing lie in the alphabet blocks I played with as a child.